exonum/exonum-doc/src/get-started/java-binding.md

 The `Transaction#execute` method describes the operations that are applied to the current storage state when the transaction is executed.
-Exonum passes an [execution context][transaction-execution-context] as an argument, which allows to get a `Fork` – a view that allows tp perform modifying operations; and some information about the corresponding transaction message: its SHA-256 hash that uniquely identifies it, and the author’s public key.
+Exonum passes an [execution context][transaction-execution-context] as an argument, which provides a `Fork` – a view that allows performing modifying operations; and some information about the corresponding transaction message: its SHA-256 hash that uniquely identifies it, and the author’s public key.
 A service schema object can be used to access data collections of this service.